 In your project proposal you will let us know what topic you are interested in exploring, including a project title and abstract, by submitting a project proposal form.
 Each team will only need to submit one form.

 You will create a detailed project plan, which should address the following points.
-For detailed submission instructions please see Canvas.
+For detailed and up-to-date submission instructions please see Canvas.

 - Basic Info.
 The project title, your names, e-mail addresses, UIDs, a link to the project URL.